(Below is an excerpt from the book, The “Plan A” Diet)

 Refer to “The Plan B Transition Approach” chapter for a suggested transition plan.

-> Or consider our 6-week online Transition Course for in-depth guidance.
+Or consider my 6-week online Transition Course for in-depth guidance.

 Another great option is to watch my free webinar, titled “3 Food Mistakes Which Lead to Painful Joints, Extra Weight, and Health Problems the Doctors Aren’t Solving.”
 After you watch, let’s have a complimentary, no-pressure chat to see how I can help.